DerekSelander/dsdump/README.md

 # Use the swift update helper script to grab everything else
 ./swift/utils/update-checkout --clone-with-ssh
 ```
+Comment out any remaining problematic code after a build, remove methods in `Metadata.h` as needed (i.e. problematic ARC bridging code on line 700)

 I've included the `libSwiftDemangling.a` static lib that I built into `dsdump/dsdump`.
 If you want to build entirely from Swift source, you'll need to build this yourself.
 Otherwise you should be good to go to build `dsdump` via Xcode.